Brotherinlaw-13/Kid-Reader/app/data/README.md

   id: 'unique-story-id',
   title: '🎈 Story Title',
   description: 'Brief description of the story',
-  text: 'The actual story text that will be read word by word.',
+  pages: [
+    {
+      text: 'First page content with as many or as few words as you want.',
+      image: '/images/stories/story-id/page1.jpg',
+      imageAlt: 'Description of the image for accessibility' },
+    {
+      text: 'Second page can have different length content.',
+      image: '/images/stories/story-id/page2.jpg',
+      imageAlt: 'Description of the second image'
+    }
+  ],
   emoji: '🎈',
   difficulty: 'Easy', // 'Easy' | 'Medium' | 'Hard'
-  category: 'Adventure' // Any category name
+  category: 'Adventure', // Any category name
+  coverImage: '/images/stories/story-id/cover.jpg'
 }
 ```

 ## Configuration

 ### Reader Settings
-- `wordsPerPage`: Number of words to show per page (default: 8)
 - `showReadPageButtonFromPage`: Which page to start showing the "Read Page" button (0 = first page, 1 = second page, etc.)

 ### Story Properties
 - **id**: Unique identifier for the story
 - **title**: Display title (can include emojis)
 - **description**: Short description shown in the story selector
-- **text**: The actual story content
+- **pages**: Array of story pages, each with text, image, and imageAlt
 - **emoji**: Main emoji for the story card
 - **difficulty**: Reading difficulty level
 - **category**: Story category for filtering
+- **coverImage**: Optional cover image for the story selector

+### Story Page Properties
+- **text**: The content for this page (can be any length)
+- **image**: Optional URL or path to the image for this page
+- **imageAlt**: Optional alt text for accessibility

 ## Utility Functions